internetarchive/fatcat/guide/src/cookbook.md

 When bootstrapping a blank catalog, we need to insert 10s or 100s of millions of entities as fast as possible.

-1. Create (POST) a new editgroup, with provenance information included
+1. Batch create (POST) a set of entities, with editgroup metadata included as query parameters
-2. Batch create (POST) entities
+2. If not an adminstrator, or the `autoaccept` flag was not set, the editgroup will need to be submitted and accepted as usual